arctern-io/arctern-bootcamp/shtruck_en/README.md

 - #### Binding algorithm

-Bind the truck location to the road, and reconstruct the  `DataFrame`：
+Bind the truck locations to the roads, and reconstruct the  `DataFrame`：

 ```python